Craig Richards (DJ)

-Craig Richards (born 1966, Bournemouth, England) is a tech house DJ, also known as part of Tyrant alongside Lee Burridge and, initially, Sasha.
+Craig Richards (born 1966, Bournemouth, England) is a British tech house DJ.
+He had been also known as part of Tyrant alongside Lee Burridge and, initially, Sasha.

 Richards studied illustration at Saint Martins School of Art in London and is also a photographer and painter.

 He collaborated with producer Howie B on a music, poetry, and visual art project called A Short Run.